Autism Bucks maintains this website, which contains a wealth of info & advice

 Please click the button below to sign up – there’s no cost and no obligation.

-13-Nov-24 - Zoom Meeting
+12-Mar-25 - Monthly Zoom Meeting

-27-Nov-24 - Face-to-face Meeting
+26-Mar-25 - Monthly Face-to-face Meeting

-‘Just knowing it’s there gives me comfort’: Exploring the benefits and challenges of autism alert cards.
-This study explores the experiences and outcomes associated with the use of an autism alert card, developed to assist with the complexities of autism disclosure.
+‘Just knowing it’s there gives me comfort’: Exploring the benefits and challenges of autism alert cards This study explores the experiences and outcomes associated with the use of an autism alert card, developed to assist with the complexities of autism disclosure.
 Link

 Our news items are frequently updated.
 Please click the button below to see all previous news items.